integr8ly/cloud-resource-operator/README.md

 - `Deployment tier` - Provides a layer of abstraction, which allows the end user to request a resource of a certain level (for example, a `production` worthy Postgres instance), without being concerned with provider-specific deployment details (such as storage capacity, for example).

 ### Design
-There are a few design philosophies for the Cloud Resource Operator:
+There are a few design philosophies for CRO:
 - Each resource type (e.g. `BlobStorage`, `Postgres`) should have its own controller
 - The end-user should be abstracted from explicitly specifying how the resource is provisioned by default
     - What cloud-provider the resource should be provisioned on should be handled in pre-created config objects